As a school we offically support five charities:

 As a school we support the Northern Ireland Cancer Fund for Children.
 This charity supports children, teenagers and young adults living with cancer and their families in Northern Ireland.
 They offer practical, emotional and financial support to those most in need.

 Our pupils are encouraged to bring in a financial contribution on the first Tuesday of each month to support two charities.
-The P1 - P3 pupils support the 'Red Roof Orphanage' in Moldova and the P4-P7 pupils support 'Stand by Me'.
+The P1 - P3 pupils support the Vision of Good Hope 'Red Roofs Orphanage' in Moldova and the P4-P7 pupils support 'Stand by Me'.

 The children raise money to support the work the Red Roof Orphanage in Moldova which is supported by the Vision of Good Hope charity.

-The red Roof day care centre in Moldova was established to bring God’s love, emotional healing, care, and encouragement to the children caught up in a never-ending circle of poverty, as well as supporting families in need within the local villages.
+The Red Roof orphanage in Moldova was established to bring God’s love, emotional healing, care, and encouragement to the children caught up in a never-ending circle of poverty, as well as supporting families in need within the local villages.

 Moldova is a small country sandwiched between Russia and Romania.
 It is the poorest country in Europe with a population of over 3.8 million people, the majority of whom are of Romanian descent.